Back to Blog

 Introduction

-Responsive images are one of the most important foundations of modern web performance, yet they're often misunderstood or implemented incorrectly.
-If you've ever wondered why a site feels slow on mobile, why images look blurry on high-resolution screens, or why Google flags image-related issues in PageSpeed Insights, responsive images are usually at the center of the problem.
+Responsive images are one of the most important foundations of modern web performance, yet they are often misunderstood or implemented incorrectly.
+If you have ever wondered why a site feels slow on mobile, why images look blurry on high-resolution screens, or why Google flags image-related issues in PageSpeed Insights, responsive images are usually at the centre of the problem.

 This beginner-friendly guide explains responsive images clearly, shows how they work under the hood, and helps you implement them correctly for performance, SEO, and accessibility.